Arizona: 2023 Hunting Application Details

 Arizona has some of the best elk hunts in the nation, and is a must-apply-for state if a trophy bull is your long term goal.
 The state uses a bonus point system, but it is possible to draw a premium big game tag in Arizona with zero points if you’re lucky enough in the random portion of the drawing.
 There are two separate application periods in Arizona: a February deadline for elk/antelope and a separate, early June deadline for deer/sheep/bison.

-Application deadlines for pronghorn antelope and elk close on 11:59 PM (Arizona time) Tuesday, Feb.
-14, 2023, and tags for deer, bighorn sheep, and fall bison are drawn the second Tuesday in June.
+Application deadlines for pronghorn antelope and elk have been moved up one week earlier than normal, and close on 11:59 PM (Arizona time) Tuesday, Feb.
+6, 2024, and tags for deer, bighorn sheep, and fall bison are drawn June 2.
 More detailed information on Arizona big game draws can be found below.

 Huntin’ Fool’s Arizona page is an excellent, updated resource for ongoing Arizona draw changes.